socadk/design-practice-repository/activities/DPR-StorySplitting.md

 Nine splitting patterns are described in <https://agileforall.com/patterns-for-splitting-user-stories/>, covering:

-* Workflow step
+* Data entry methods, for instance multiple actors/users and/or technical channels (Web, mobile app and son on)
+* Workflow step: sequencing from process initiation to processing activities (possibly in parallel) and data manipulations to process termination
-* Business rule variation
+* Business rule variations: domain decisions to be made, conditions and constraint checking
-* Conditions/constraints, sequencing
-* Effort, complexity
-* Data entry, data variations
+* Data variations: is-a relations, categorizations and classifications, domain partitioning
+* Operations: create, read, update (full, partial), delete; search, find, archive; undo (compensation)
+* (Major) Effort and simple/complex; defer performance
-* Investigation vs. implementation
+* Investigation vs. implementation: architectural spike vs. full implementation

 <!-- TODO could add a table mapping the splitting patterns to logical layers and patterns/component types -->

 ### Example(s)
-The patterns can be applied to the "T" case study, assuming this top-level story (a.k.a. epic):
+Let us assume this top-level story (a.k.a. epic) from a telecommunications order management scenario:

 ```
 "As a Virtual Service Provider (VSP) and client of 'T',